RevisitingSSI/RevisitingSSI.com/_pages/meetings/20251202-kickoff-slides.md

 ## 1. Irreducible Person

 ### Core insight:
-Existence isn't earned or proven—it simply *is*.
+Existence isn’t earned or proven—it simply *is*.

 ### Key question:
 How do we protect dignity from being made measurable?

-*Example: Aadhaar biometric exclusion—existence conditioned on encoding.*
+*Example: Aadhaar biometric exclusion—existence conditioned on encoding*

 ----